RKLong/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-UCB Challenge: Use skills in data preparation, statistical reasoning, and machine learning snd apply this in evaluating credit card risk while using imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+UCB Challenge: Use skills in data preparation, statistical reasoning, and machine learning snd apply this in evaluating credit risk while using imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

 # Overview of the Analysis
-With the dataset given to us from Lending Club, a peer-to-peer lending services company, we were given the task to evaluate credit card risk.
+With the dataset given to us from Lending Club, a peer-to-peer lending services company, we were given the task to evaluate credit risk.
 We utilized six different algorithms in our methodology for sampling the data.
-We oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+We oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm.
+Then, used a combinatorial approach of over-and undersampling using the SMOTEENN algorithm.
 We also used the BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 Finally, we need to evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.